Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes Progress.md

 - **PRAWN collision sounds**.
 - **No voice while loading**.
 - **Keep dead raw fish stored**: Prevents stored raw fish from disappearing when loading a save.
 (Not ideal but, like T&F, it resets the decay timer.)
+- **PRAWN particles only on sand**: Prevents PRAWN Suit landings from spawning particles if not on sand.
+(Better compatibility by not using bool Prefix.)
+- **Add missing VFXSurfaces**.
+- **No deposit pop in**: Controls how far away resource deposits become visible.
+(T&F had a fixed distance, this is configurable.)
+- **No Jellyshroom Cave pop in**: Stalactites, mushrooms, and plants in the Jellyshroom Cave no longer pop in.
+(T&F had a fixed distance, this is configurable.)
 #### Persistence Fixes
 **Note**: I'm not sure if T&F does this but my implementation supports multiple Cyclopses by differentiating them by ID.
 It also cleans up the data when a Cyclops is destroyed.
 - **Save open wreck doors**.